danafrommoon/zholaman/README.md

  - Sudden acceleration
  - Sharp turning

 ZholAman was coded using Android studio which is based on Java and XML.
-In DriveSafe:
+In ZholAman:
  - Accelerometer sensor is used to measure acceleration in 3D space.
  - Haversine formula is applied to calculate distances and speed from GPS coordinates.
  - The data collected and stored for later analysis.